NuBFightForMyDream/NuBFightForMyDream/README.md

 ## 💻 Programming Skills
 - Get A in 2110101 Computer Programming Course 💻 (Rank 124/471)
 - Get B in 2304104 General Physics II Course ⚡(Top 15%)
-- Expretise in Python and currently studying Java and C++
+- Expretise in Python and currently studying Java , C and C++
 - Currently learning new Computer and Electrical Engineering skills.

 ## 🦾 Tools